algorandfoundation/algokit-utils-ts/docs/code/interfaces/types_algod.PendingTransactionResponse.md

 • `Optional` **asset-index**: `number`

-The asset index if the transaction was found and it created an asset.
+The asset id if the transaction was found and it created an asset.

 #### Defined in